How to Save on Moving Costs to New York City: Guide

 The only problem is, you need to move all your stuff.

 Moving isn’t easy.
-It can be stressful, and when you’re dealing with apartment renting in New York City, the price you pay to haul all your stuff can be a serious pain to your pockets.
+It can be stressful, and when you’re dealing with apartment renting in New York City, the price you pay to haul all your stuff can be a severe pain to your pockets.
 Fear not, dear reader.
 These eight tips can make moving costs way more manageable.

 Plan Ahead